darrencauthon/Getting-To-The-Point-With-Sinatra/beginning/01_slides.md

 * I love the Sinatra approach
 * It changed my outlook on web development
 * Sinatra turned me into a Rubyist
-* I want to share Sinatra
+* I wanted to learn Sinatra

 !SLIDE bullets incremental
 # When You Leave Here You Will... #